 Laying on of hands during Eucharistic services.

 Women of Grace knits shawls and blankets and small pocket crosses as a reminder of God’s healing touch, flowing through us and giving us strength and courage and peace during the day.

 Finance and Stewardship

-The Finance Committee’s Mission is to help insure the finances of Grace Church are being used to maintain and enlarge the Kingdom of God.
+The Finance Committee’s mission is to help insure the finances of Grace are being used to maintain and enlarge the kingdom of God.

 • Review Grace’s financial documents and statements to help provide clarity, oversight and recommendations to the Vestry